EveThan/HackED_2022_Notes-on-paper/README.md

 - Tap on any letter on the paper using the tip of index finger.
 - Wait for the program to play the corresponding note.

+## What have I learned 📚
+- Explored code snippets available on Google Colab to implement functions such as capturing photo on Google Colab.
+- Explored and used code snippets to process live video and capture every frame in the live video on Google Colab.
+- Used Google Cloud Vision API with the dense document text detection feature to recognize handwritten texts in photos.
+- Used the MediaPipe Hands module to recognize and locate hands and fingers in a live video.
+- Used the Ipython.display.Audio module to play sounds on Google Colab.

+## Main libraries or modules used 🧩
+- google.cloud.vision
+- mediapipe
+- cv2
+- PIL
+- IPython.display
+- numpy

 ## Assumptions ✅
 The program works under several assumptions.
 These assumptions can be removed as we enhance the program later on.
 Due to time constraints in the hackathon, these assumptions or criteria are not dealt with yet and they need to be satisfied for the program to work well:
 1. Firstly, the environment needs to be well lit or else Google Vision won't be able to recognize the handwriting well.